 Installing NAV from source code

 This is a generic guide to installing NAV from source code on a *NIX flavored operating system.
 The specifics of how to install NAV’s dependencies, such as PostgreSQL or Graphite will be entirely up to you and your choice of OS.
+Note that building NAV from source will also require Node.js and npm to be installed in order to manage frontend assets.

 Dependencies